A traditional dhow sailing past coral ruins at sunset in Lamu, with palm trees swaying along Kenya’s coast.

 TSA PreCheck Program offers a lot more convenience to travelers by saving time and avoiding lines when going through security at U.S. airports.

-In addition, you will not be required to remove certain items from your luggage or personal, such as shoes, belts, laptops, and liquids.
+In addition, you will not be required to remove certain items from your luggage or personal items, such as shoes, belts, laptops, and liquids.

 Membership is valid for five years.
 For more information and to apply, please click here.

-If you are a U.S. citizen, national, permanent resident, and travel abroad often, the CBP Global Entry Program may be an option for you to join.
+If you are a U.S. citizen, national, or permanent resident and travel abroad often, the CBP Global Entry Program may be an option for you to join.
 Membership is valid for five years; enrollment and renewal fees are $100.

 It overrides the benefits of access to TSA PreCheck lines, where program members will additionally access the Global Entry kiosks.